ziyw/ziyw.github.io/reading.markdown

 - Normal People by Sally Rooney, fiction
 - Convenience Store Woman by Sayaka Murata, fiction
 - Days of Distraction by Alexandra Chang, fiction
-- *Masters of Doom by David Kushner, nonfiction
+- **Masters of Doom** by David Kushner, nonfiction
 - Every Tool's a Hammer by Adam Savage, nonfiction
 - Notes From An Apocalypse by Mark O'Connell, nonfiction
-- *City of Thieves by David Benioff, fiction
+- **City of Thieves** by David Benioff, fiction
 - Killing and Dying by Adrian Tomine, comic
-- *The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova, nonfiction
+- **The Biggest Bluff**: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova, nonfiction
 - The Mythical Man-Month by Frederick Brook, nonfiction
 - The Goldfinch by Donna Tartt, fiction
 - The Starless Sea: A Novel by Erin Morgenstern, fiction